 Where the design community meets.

-Paris, France UX Designer Joined over 7 years ago
+Paris, France UX Designer Joined almost 8 years ago

 I'm glad this is being discussed, I'm in a similar situation.
 I'm not yet a senior, but I have pretty much 0 desire to manage other people and would like to remain focused on UX tasks or strategy, but I feel like the only way to "move up" is to lean into leading a team of designers.

 I think the other comments are right here; I'm starting to think that the only way will be for me to create my own company and be my own boss.

 I didn't really change from the usual way you apply for jobs.
 I already had a portfolio, and I just applied on sites like Indeed and some specific French UX job boards (I live in France).
 I found some new sites geared more towards what I was looking for, such as Design Gigs for Good, but I didn't end up finding my job through there.
 There's a startling lack of job sites for roles with social impact.